younnggsuk/younnggsuk.github.io/_pages/about.md

 # 👋🏻 About Me

-I’m Youngsuk Lee, an AI Researcher.
-Currently, I’m focusing on enabling vision models to adapt to or generalize unseen data more quickly.
-Some topics I'm interested in are Domain Adaptation/Generalization, Meta Learning, Self-supervised Learning, and Active Learning.
+I’m Youngsuk Lee, an ML Engineer passionate about data-driven solutions in the medical domain.
+My current focus is on deploying and optimizing ML/DL models for real-world applications to enhance user experience and solve practical challenges.

+In addition to my professional work, I’m pursuing a Master’s degree at Korea University College of Medicine, where my research centers on text-guided vision models aimed at overcoming the limitations of current vision models.

 # 💼 Experience

-- *2023.11. ~ Present*, **Research Intern, at Korea University College of Medicine**
-  - **Researching meta-learning methods for digital pathology images:**
-    *(Meta-Learning, Domain Adaptation/Generalization, Few-shot Learning)*
-    - Conducting research on various meta learning methods various meta-learning methods to quickly adapt or generalize to whole-slide image (WSI) scans from different hospitals.

-- *2023.09. ~ Present*, **AI Researcher, at <a href="https://laonpeople.com/main/main.php">LAON PEOPLE</a>**
+- *2023.09. ~ Present*, **ML Engineer, at <a href="https://laonpeople.com/main/main.php">LAON PEOPLE</a>**
+  - **Developing a question-answering AI Assistant Solution:**
+    *(Large Language Models (LLM), Retrieval-Augmented Generation (RAG))*
+    - Developing an AI Assistant Solution that can answer user questions based on various documents.
+    - Utilizing Retrieval-Augmented Generation (RAG) and document parsing methods to enhance the model’s ability to generate responses based on document content.
+    - Design and implement a chat / rag pipeline to handle various situations, such as multi-turn conversations and citation-based responses.

-  - **Developing machine vision solutions for manufacturing industry images:**
+  - **Developed machine vision solutions for manufacturing industry images:**
     *(Active Learning, Out-of-Distribution Detection)*
+    - Developed a machine vision solution for the manufacturing industry to detect defects in various products.
-    - Applying out-of-distribution detection methods to enhance active learning performance.
+    - Conducting research on active learning and apply out-of-distribution detection methods to improve the model's performance with limited data.

-- *2022.02. ~ 2023.03.*, **AI Researcher, at <a href="https://www.ingradient.ai/en/">INGRADIENT</a>**
+- *2022.02. ~ 2023.03.*, **ML Researcher, at <a href="https://www.ingradient.ai/en/">INGRADIENT</a>**
-  - **Developed vision inspection system for semiconductor images:**
+  - **Developed visual inspection system for semiconductor images:**
     *(Self-supervised Learning, Active Learning, Image Classification)*
     - Developed an automatic visual inspection system for defect discrimination in a scenario with continually changing data and defect criteria.
     - Applied self-supervised learning to enhance generalizability and active learning for rapid adaptation to new data.